 We have several extra staff offers at the head office, including a certified masseuse twice a week.
-We give economic supplement for the massages, including free during workhours.
+We give economic supplement for the massages, including free time during workhours.
 We also have yoga classes, a choir with a professional singer and table tennis.
 We believe that a good social environment is very important to employee well-being, so we encourage all employees to get together at social events.
 These includes several Friday bar events, a summer party, a big Christmas party and now also an Easter party.
-In 2017 the whole company went on a business trip to Malaga for three days.
-We visited different hotels, which we sell in our tour packages, and did several team building events, including our 2017 Christmas party.

 Our tour leaders have their own Christmas gathering.
-As we are a travel agency, we live for traveling and where it is relevant we send employees on study trips to expand their knowledge.
-All employees have the opportunity to buy trips at good prices for themselves and their families and we regularly send out special in-house offers when we have some last minute cancelations.
+As we are a travel agency, we live for traveling and, where it is relevant, we send employees on study trips to expand their knowledge.
+All employees have the opportunity to buy trips at good prices for themselves and their families, and we regularly send out special in-house offers when we have some last-minute cancelations.